yourshoes/kalzate/docs/model.md

  assert user has a voucher of 30 at the end (column 1) or 40 (column 2)

+* Ticket menu items colors:

+grey: its a draft ticket
+orange: its a negative ticket, totalAmount < 0
+green: its a positive ticket, totalAmount >= 0
+blue: its a gift ticket (optional)

+* Workflow

+1. Application read list of ticket ids and display them in menu
+2. User creates a ticket, call db to create ticket, it returns ticket id (required) and optional metadata as the balance (optional)
+    - 2.A.
+The write operation can be sync, it calls db, write it and return the ticket id as response
+    - 2.B.
+The write operation cab be async, it calls db, write the operation into a queue or event store table and return the ticket id as response.
+At some point a process will read from the event store and will create the ticket, removing the event from the event store
+3. Ticket id is added to menu state to display the new ticket and new ticket screen is displayed
+4. User clicks on ticket id in menu, ticket screen display loader while it read ticket from db
+5. Ticket is displayed

 ### A: Creating a new ticket